Wendy Williams Doesn't Understand Her Emmy Snubs: Who's a Better Talk Show Host?!

 "Who's a better talk show host?!" she asked in a new interview with ELLE.com.
 "Don't have one!
 Don't have one!
 Will probably never get one.
 But it's okay.
 You know why?
 Because I've got the power of the people."

 Wendy continued, "This show is exactly what I would be watching if I wasn't doing it.
-There's nothing out there forced.
-And when you're ‘people people,' other people, like-minded, are attracted to you.
-Or something."
+There's nothing out there forced."

 Bruce Glikas/Planet Hollywood